 An introduction to the basics of A Level Sociology

-The first set of links on this page take you to introductory posts on the core themes within AS and A Level sociology – covering sociological perspectives such as Functionalism, Marxism and Feminism; core themes such as social class, gender and ethnicity; and key concepts such as socialisation, identity, power and differentiation
+This page contains links to several introductory posts on the core themes within AS and A Level sociology – covering sociological perspectives such as Functionalism, Marxism and Feminism; core themes such as social class, gender and ethnicity; and key concepts such as socialisation, identity, power and differentiation.

 An Introduction to Sociology

 These posts make up part of a two-week introductory block I do with my own students, and the aim is to introduce class, gender and ethnicity and sociological perspectives.
 If I had time, I’d introduce research methods too at this stage, I don’t because I’m under pressure to get the first key assessment out early which means we need to crack-on with the families module as soon as possible.
 Bloody system, a bunch of 16 year olds could design a better one.

 What is Sociology? – A summary of Anthony Giddens’ definition of what sociology is and what ‘doing sociology’ involves

 What is the Sociological Imagination?
 Part 1 – A summary of Anthony Giddens’ take on the Sociological Imagination, using the example of coffee to illustrate how you might apply the sociological imagination to every day events.